 Employers must test the noise levels to be confident they’re compliant.

-MSHA (Mine Safety and Health Administration) requires that employees use dual protection when exposed to 105 dB for greater than 8 hours.
+The Mine Safety and Health Administration (MSHA) requires that employees use dual protection when exposed to 105 dB for greater than 8 hours.

 Balancing hearing protection and overall safety is paramount.

 There is also concern that dual protection may increase accident risk.
 This fear is a common concern among pilots, police, and soldiers but can be equally troubling for those in a construction or manufacturing setting.
 If sounds are blocked, these workers may not be able to hear well enough to avoid danger.